 - Default track record/ frequent alteration of redemption conditions / covenants - High leverage ratios of the ultimate borrower (for single-sell downs) both on a standalone basis as well on a consolidated level/ group level - Higher proportion of reschedulement of underlying assets of the pool or loan, as the case may be - Higher proportion of overdue assets of the pool or the underlying loan, as the case may be - Poor reputation in market - Insufficient track record of servicing of the pool or the loan, as the case may be.

-3. Risk mitigation strategies for investments with each kind of originator a.
-Credit quality, size and reach of the originator
+3. Risk mitigation strategies for investments with each kind of originator

 Investments are based on assessment of following parameters, so as to mitigate risk associated with such investment: